 Snacks and packed lunches

-Fortunately, UK PVC cling film is no longer made using phthalates, but research shows that the chemical used instead, di-2-ethylhexyl adipate (DEHA) and acetyltributyl citrate (ATBC) is just as likely to leach into food contents.
-Scientific data suggests that whilst there is "limited evidence of carcinogenicity in animals" both DEHA and ATBC have been linked to skin and eye irritations.
+Fortunately, UK PVC cling film is no longer made using phthalates, but research shows that the chemicals used instead, di-2-ethylhexyl adipate (DEHA) and acetyltributyl citrate (ATBC) are just as likely to leach into food contents.
+Scientific data suggests that whilst there is "limited evidence of carcinogenicity in animals" both DEHA and ATBC have been linked to skin and eye irritations and DEHA is classified as an endocrine disrupting chemical.
 So it makes sense to try and avoid plastic packaging wherever possible to ensure your child doesn't get a dose of toxic chemicals along with their sandwiches and snacks at lunch time.

 - Avoid wrapping sandwiches and snacks in PVC cling film;

-- Choose alternatives like greaseproof paper or reusable fabric bags;
+- Choose alternatives like greaseproof paper (which don't contain perfluoroalkyl substances) or reusable fabric bags;

 - Pack fruit and veg in bento boxes or food grade stainless steel pots;

 - Choose metal cutlery or bamboo sporks instead of plastic spoons for yoghurts and puddings;